 Deferred income tax assets are recognised for tax losses and other reserves carried forward to the extent that realisation of the related tax benefits through future taxable profit is probable.
-A deferred tax asset of US\$11,800,000 was recognised in the financial year ended 30 June 2010 due to the expiration of the Company's pioneer status where pioneer losses brought forward from the previous financial years can be used to offset certain future tax liabilities.
+The deferred tax asset of US\$11,800,000 as at the financial years ended 30 June 2012 and 2011 pertains to losses brought forward from the previous financial years which can be used to offset certain future tax liabilities.

-Respectively, the Group and the Company have unrecognised tax losses of approximately US\$466,000,000 and US\$147,000,000 (2010: US\$405,000,000 and US\$95,000,000) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies with unrecognised tax losses in their respective countries of incorporation.
-Approximately US\$220,000,000 of tax losses expire between 2012 and 2031.
-The Group also has United States tax deductions not included in unrecognised tax losses of approximately US\$60,000,000 (2010: US\$60,000,000) as a result of the exercise of employee share options of which the tax benefit has not been realised.
+Respectively, the Group and the Company have unrecognised tax losses of approximately US\$514,000,000 and US\$203,000,000 (2011: US\$466,000,000 and US\$147,000,000) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies with unrecognised tax losses in their respective countries of incorporation.
+Approximately US\$222,000,000 of the Group's tax losses expire between 2013 and 2032.
+The Group also has United States tax deductions not included in unrecognised tax losses of approximately US\$60,000,000 (2011: US\$60,000,000) as a result of the exercise of employee share options of which the tax benefit has not been realised.
 The tax benefit of the deductions, when realised will be accounted for as a credit to other reserves rather than a reduction of the income tax expense.